xproot/scampad/README.md

 - Printing (window shows up but i didnt implement printing)
 - Find and Go To (too lazy to figure out how to implement them)
 - Font Customization (also too lazy)
-- About (shows winver because lazy to figure out how to make my own winver)
 - Text file drag and drop (no idea how to, normal text dragged from another text box works.)

 ## Build instructions